linhvuquach/system-design-practical/README.md

-# System Design Practical Repository
+# System Design Practice Repository

-Welcome to the System Design Practical repository!
+Welcome to the System Design Practice repository!
 This space serves as my personal playground for honing my system desisn skills.
 Through this project, I aim to explore and implement various system design concepts, experimenting with different architectual patterns, and refining my understanding of scalable and efficent systems.

 ## About